aianoel/enrollmentv2/admin_credentials.md

 ## Security Notes

 - All passwords are hashed using bcrypt with salt rounds of 12
-- Default password for all test accounts: `123456` (with role prefix)
+- Default password for all test accounts: `[role]123456` (e.g., admin123456, teacher123456)
+- ✅ **PASSWORD HASHING FIXED** - All accounts now use properly hashed passwords
 - Change these passwords in production environment
 - Admin account has full access to all system features